 - As previously stated, one of the more concerning aspects of online hipster-bashing was the not-so-thinly-veiled homophobia that came with it.
 You can appreciate how disappointed I was by comments calling out ‘metro-fags.’
 I mean, if I’d wanted to get called poof I’d’ve include Launceston on the tour schedule.

 - My take?
 A <underline> lot <underline> of guys were having trouble with how sexually attractive I am in that clip.

 - Did you know?
-I am actually really good looking and charismatic on camera and could have cleaned up in an ABC series about a mentally troubled sensitive social worker in a sharehouse and his romantic tribulations (50 shades of Brown & Orange.)
+I am actually really good looking and charismatic on camera and could have cleaned up in an ABC series about a mentally sensitive social worker in a sharehouse and his romantic tribulations (Working title: 50 shades of Brown & Orange.)

 writing OUT my will.
 CREDIT: HELEN MELVILLE